 You’ll have 9 pieces total in order to make this frame.
 The reason why there are more strips in the photo above than needed was for peace of mind in case an error was made on our part.

 For you and the frame you’ll be making, you’ll only need 9 pieces total.

 Once all of your pieces are cut and ready, lay the base of the frame (11″ by 15.5″) on a hard table.

 If you’re a busy momma (like myself), this project is best done during nap time or in the evenings.
 The last thing I want you experiencing is the crazy anxiety of having toddlers bump the table while you try to glue this frame together.

 Start with gluing the 11-inch by 30 mm and 15.5-inch by 30 mm strips to the frame first.
 Make sure the krazy glue is secure and dry before moving onto each piece.

 Once these four pieces are secure and dry, glue the tops of these pieces to the 10-mm strips (4 total) to create a 3-dimensional effect.

 You’ll want to wait a few minutes to make sure the glue is dry before flipping the frame over to glue the frame hook to the back of your picture frame.

 Once everything is assembled and glued together, you’ll be ready to go and add whatever picture or decor you’d like to your new custom frame.

 If you’re wanting to make one 3-D picture frame then having 1 matboard will be plenty for your project.
-If you’re wanting to make the “Wild & Free” bedroom decor (you can access the tutorial HERE and at the bottom of this post), then you will need 2 matboards to complete three frames.
+If you’re wanting to make the “Wild & Free” bedroom decor (you can access the tutorial HERE), then you will need 2 matboards to complete three frames.